 This flower is always a popular request!
 We made it for the first time a few years ago using bright pinks and bold reds.
 So this time around, Meagan chose a softer shade for these crepe paper pink carnations.
 We are also making it a little differently, including using PanPastel to color the petals.

 When you’re ready to get started, check out our supplies list below.
-Then download the flower pattern and tutorial at the end of the post.
+Then download the flower pattern and tutorial.

 Christmas Carnations